Skip to content

 A story’s conflict is like a detour or obstacle in the road from point A to point B. The protagonist must figure out a way over, around, under, or through it.

 Conflict will drive your story forward and give the reader a reason to stay involved.
 Conflict is basically an obstacle between your protagonist and what she wants or needs.
-It may be a crisis, a desire, a relationship, a move, or other.
-It can be caused by internal or external factors.
+It may be a crisis, a desire, a relationship, a move, or something else.
+These conflicts can be caused by internal or external factors.
 Does overcoming one obstacle/conflict lead to another?
-Does she have help, or are others thwarting her efforts?
+Does the character have help, or are others thwarting her efforts?

 MORE ON WRITING FOR CHILDREN